asyncapi/ts-nats-template/README.md

 There are different hook restrictions based on the payload type.

 ### Binary payloads
+If you only have 1 hook then you must ensure that it returns a buffer.

-The first hook always receives the message type as is.
-Any intermediary hooks can return any type of your choosing.
+If you have multiple hooks then the following applies: The first hook always receives the message type as is.
+Any intermediary hooks receives what the last hook returned and can return any type of your choosing.
 The last hook is required to return a buffer to transmit.

 ### JSON payloads
+If you only have 1 hook then you must ensure that it returns a JSON object.

-The first hook always receives the message type as is.
+If you have multiple hooks then the following applies: The first hook always receives the message type as is.
 Any intermediary hooks can return any type of your choosing.
-The last hook is required to return a JSON message.
+The last hook is required to return a JSON object.

 ### String payloads
+If you only have 1 hook then you must ensure that it returns a string.

-The first hook always receives the message type as is.
+If you have multiple hooks then the following applies: The first hook always receives the message type as is.
 Any intermediary hooks can return any type of your choosing.
 The last hook is required to return a string representation of the message.